Networking & Connecting

 VT Women Connect

-The Women's Center is committed to supporting the mission and efforts of the Virginia Network.
-The goal of the Virginia Network is to promote women's leadership in higher education and throughout society as a whole; to create an educational, social, and political climate in which women, in all their diversity, can participate equally with men in setting public agendas; to facilitate connections among women in various sectors of higher education and with other organizations and networks with shared goals on the institutional, state, regional, professional, national, and international levels; and to foster strategic alliances and facilitate effective partnerships between women and men in the workplace.
+The goal of The Virginia Network is to promote women's leadership in higher education and throughout society as a whole; to create an educational, social, and political climate in which women, in all their diversity, can participate equally with men in setting public agendas; to facilitate connections among women in various sectors of higher education and with other organizations and networks with shared goals on the institutional, state, regional, professional, national, and international levels; and to foster strategic alliances and facilitate effective partnerships between women and men in the workplace.

 AdvanceVT/Women's Center Leadership Lunches

 In fall 2005, AdvanceVT initiated a series of "Leadership Lunches" to provide women faculty and administrators with the opportunity to learn from and interact with current academic leaders, as well as to meet and network with other women from across campus.
 Lunches are open to everyone, but are advertised primarily to women faculty.
 The atmosphere is casual and time is reserved for questions and discussion following each speaker's remarks.
 Speakers are primarily from Virginia Tech with occasional visitors from other campuses.
 Past speakers include current and former provosts, a president emeritus, vice presidents, deans and associate deans, department heads, research center directors, and professional society leaders.
 Learn more about upcoming and past featured speakers.